AdamCavaliere/Producer-Repo/sentinel/SENTINEL_README.md

   ]

   workspace_external_ids = [
-    "${local.workspaces["app-prod"]}",
+    "${local.workspaces["ExampleTeam-production"]}",
   ]
 }
 ```
-* This is used by the TFE provider to create a Sentinel policy set, in this case called "production"
+* The above stanza is used by the TFE provider to create a Sentinel policy set, in this case called "production"
 * The section `workspace_external_ids =` is used to add workspaces to the policy set that will be governed by the policies
 * Now we want to hardcode the name of the production workspace you created in the Producer Consumer demo build out
 ```